ptomulik/bkp3com/README.rst

 How does it work
 ----------------

-The hardware setup consists of a **backup server** and one or more **switches**.
-The backup server runs backup scripts periodically, and the scripts download current configuration from switches.
-The configuration is stored in a git repository on server.
-Each script commits last changes at the end of its job.
+The hardware infrastructure consists of a **backup server** and one or more **switches**.
+The backup server runs predefined backup scripts periodically.
+Each script downloads current configuration from one or more devices.
+The configuration is then stored in a git repository on the server (the git repo is created automatically on first run).
+At the end of backup, the script commits changes done to the git repository.
+That's the whole story.

 Supported devices
 -----------------